During my years as an Area Sales Manager, there was one question that I regularly got asked from our customers & welders:

 "Danny, why am I going through an excessive amount of contact tips, gas nozzles, gas diffusors, tip adaptors & liners?"

 The answer may be simple.

-First check the following:1.
-Is the tip adaptor & contact tip loose?
+1. Is the tip adaptor & contact tip loose?

 - Loose front end consumables will result in overheating & poor current transfer - make sure they are tight.

 - Diffusers will have a burnt look at the edges - the diffuser is wearing away or cracked

 - Liners with signs of overheating ringlets may even look melted together.

 2. Is there a gas flow problem?